 The human experience of happiness has become a central focus of the science of human behaviour.
 In fact, arguably, we can say that psychology is the study of happiness and unhappiness.
 But despite the burning question, how can we live happy and fulfilling lives?
 Thousands of research studies later, perhaps we are no closer to the answer.
 Maybe there is no single answer.
 However, we have learned a lot about the human condition in the process.
 And these discoveries have informed research and helped improve many people's lives.

 Researchers recognise that when we speak of personal happiness, we are usually referring to an object, a person, a place or an experience.
 Our focus widens as we move from feature-specific to domain-specific to global measures of happiness.
 It seems we measure our personal happiness as experience moves out from us into the world of people, things and events.
 Before we explore the nine factors that influence your happiness, let's take a closer look at these levels.

 Happiness and unhappiness are complex subjective experiences combining thoughts, memories, ideas, perspectives, social influences and many other components.
 We can examine these through measures of satisfaction, stress, strain, depression and so on, and can apply what we learn to the specific domains of experience; feature, domain and global.

 As the name suggests, feature-specific happiness refers to the continuous stream of preferences, likes and dislikes of everyday life.
-It refers to your feelings about a story you just heard, or a person you work with, of the soft drink you reach for at lunchtime.
-Feature-specific happiness refers to your positive and feelings, and although you may say these things to not make you happy or unhappy, they relate to happiness nonetheless.
+It refers to your feelings about a story you just heard or a person you work with or the soft drink you reach for at lunchtime.
+Feature-specific happiness refers to your positive feelings, and although you may say these things not to make you happy or unhappy, they relate to happiness nonetheless.